vidjil/vidjil/doc/user.md

   <figure> <p style="text-align:center">
       <img src="..//pictures/panel_sequence.png"/>
       <p style="text-align:center">For each clonotype, name and sequences are shown.
-Some other feature can also be added.</p>
+You can align sequences and see difference between them.
+Here the firsts sequence differ by a nucleotide outside the visible "place".
+The third and fifth sequence differ by an deletion and an addition in the junction, in a stretch of cytosine.
+From here you can remove more divergent clonotype and cluster other as one clone with the coresponding button.</p>
     </p>
   </figure>